spdx/spdx-3-model/model/AI/Properties/hyperparameter.md

 ## Description

 Records a hyperparameter value.

-Hyperparameters are parameters of the machine learning model that are used to control the learning process, for example the optimization and learning rate used during the training of the model.
+A hyperparameter is a parameter that is set before the training process begins and is used to control the behavior of the learning algorithm.
+Hyperparameters are not learned from the data, but are instead set by the developer or chosen through a process of trial and error.
+For example, learning rate, batch size, and number of layers.

 ## Metadata